Ssentiago/obsidian-openapi-renderer/README.md

 ## Usage

 1. Open a note in the same directory as your OpenAPI YAML/JSON file.
-2. Use one of the following methods to render the Swagger UI:
+2. Ensure you enabled the local server
-   - Use the command palette to choose between inline or modal rendering or set key for it
+3. Use the command palette to inline rendering or set key for it
-3. The Swagger UI should appear in your note or a modal window.
+4. The Swagger UI should appear in your note in preview mode.

 ## Configuration

 Customize the plugin in the settings:

+### General settings

+- Reset setting to default
+- Download plugin resources from release
+- Auto-download plugin resources on update
+- Default export option

-### Server Settings
+### UI

-- Enable/disable the server
-- Set automatic server start on plugin launch
-- Configure server port (auto-selects if occupied)
+- Enable start server button
+- Server button locations
+- Enable commands buttons (render and refresh)
+- Render button locations
+- Refresh button locations

-### Rendering Settings
+### Render

-- Set expected HTML and OpenAPI specification filenames
+- OpenAPI spec filename
-- Configure iframe dimensions (width and height)
+- Dimensions for iframe (width and height)
-- Enable/disable auto-update on specification file changes
+- Enable autoupdate on file change
-- Set auto-update timeout

-### UI Settings
-- Toggle visibility of server and command buttons
+- Timeout of autoupdate
-- Choose button locations (ribbon, status bar, toolbar)

-## Key Features

-- **Custom Event System**: Centralized handling for efficient plugin operations
+### Server

-- **Error Logging**: Built-in system for tracking and diagnosing issues
+- Button for check server status and toggle it
-- **Flexible Rendering**: Support for both inline and modal Swagger UI display
-- **Express Server**: Lightweight server for serving local HTML files
-- **Auto-update**: Optional automatic refresh of Swagger UI on specification changes
+- Autostart server on plugin start
+- Server listening port

 ## Commands

 - Render OpenAPI Swagger UI inline
-- Render OpenAPI Swagger UI in modal
 - Refresh OpenAPI Swagger UI preview

 ## Known Issues